DJI Osmo Nano vs Insta360 GO Ultra | 4K Mini Camera - Comparison Review

 Next, I edited a 4K video for comparison.

-The composition isn't perfect, but it clearly shows how the Osmo Nano performs under backlighting.
+The composition isn't perfect, but it clearly shows how the DJI Osmo Nano performs under backlighting.
 Figures and foreground details are well preserved, but at the cost of compressing the sky color to a light blue - a typical feature of strong HDR processing.

 This is a selfie taken in direct sunlight ⬇️.